 Governor Cuomo Announces Nearly $40 Million Awarded in Round 4 of Restore NY Communities Initiative

 Governor Andrew M. Cuomo today announced nearly $40 million awarded to 75 municipalities through Round 4 of the Restore New York Communities Initiative.
-Town of Hempstead and Town of Riverhead on Long Island among the 75 projects awarded funding to reinvigorate Downtowns and generate economic opportunity.
+Restore NY supports municipal revitalization efforts across the state, helping to reinvigorate downtowns and generate economic opportunity in communities from Western New York to Long Island.

 Add your comments below